-While this is still a relatively new technology, robotic lawn mowers being produced today have come a long way from their original counterparts and can offer a relatively reliable and worry-free lawn maintenance system for the right home.
+While this is still a relatively new technology, robotic lawn mowers being produced today have come a long way from their original counterparts.
+Which offer a relatively reliable and worry-free lawn maintenance system for the right home.

 Reel Lawn Mowers

 Reel mowers are the most old-fashioned designs and generally the most affordable.
-A reel mower can meet your needs if you don’t have too much grass to mow and you don’t mind pushing through your grass.
-If you very regularly trim a small patch of grass, and would like to quietly take care of your weekly trim without bothering the neighbors, a simple push mower may be perfect for you.
+A reel mower can meet your needs if you don’t have too much grass to mow.
+If you don’t mind pushing through your grass.
+If you very regularly trim a small patch of grass, and would like to quietly take care of your weekly trim without bothering the neighbors.
+A simple push mower may be perfect for you.

-If you have tiny patches of grass, especially around lots of landscaping, and don’t want to spend very much on your mower, this mower may be right for you.
-Some people find that a reel mower is gentler on their grass, since it tends to cut like a pair of scissors instead of chopping.
-Some reel mowers shoot the grass trimmings out front so that you won’t be hit in the legs by them and so that the machine will chop them up again, naturally mulching your yard while you mow.
+If you have tiny patches of grass, especially around lots of landscaping, and don’t want to spend very much on your mower.
+This mower may be right for you.
+Some people find that a reel mower is gentler on their grass.
+Since it tends to cut like a pair of scissors instead of chopping.
+Some reel mowers shoot the grass trimmings out front so that you won’t be hit in the legs by them.
+So that the machine will chop them up again, naturally mulching your yard while you mow.

-Cutting width varies as well, with mowers with wider width making your mowing time shorter but providing a less compact model for tight spaces and also creating a heavier machine that will be harder to push.
+Cutting width varies as well, with mowers with wider width making your mowing time shorter.
+Although providing a less compact model for tight spaces.
+Also creating a heavier machine that will be harder to push.